snail

 When the chicks arrive, they must be shown how to drink and eat.
 As each chick is taken out of the box, their beaks are gently dipped in water until they've taken a drink.
 Then a little dip in the chick ration to let them know where to find it and they can be turned loose under the brooder.
 We use a propane brooder and wood shavings for bedding.
 The brooder must be turned on at least 12 hours before the chicks arrive so the bedding is at a nice, warm 30°C for their arrival.

 Pastured poultry are raised outside with access to grass.
-What this often means is that the chickens are housed in portable pens that can be moved to ungrazed areas which not only provides fresh greens for the chickens but lets the chicken manure be spread over a wider area to maximize the benefits of the high-nitrogen manure while minimizing odours.
+For us, this means the chickens are housed in portable pens that can be moved daily to ungrazed areas which not only provides fresh greens for the chickens but lets the chicken manure be spread over a wider area to maximize the benefits of the high-nitrogen manure while minimizing odours.
+Our birds live outside from about three and a half weeks of age until eleven to twelve weeks.

-Organic Growers Fireweed Market Book Reviews Yukon Farm Products Slow Food Whitehorse
+Organic Growers Fireweed Market Book Reviews Yukon Farm Products Mobile Abattoir